ualib/agda-algebras/glossary_structures.rst

       An algebra with a single binary operation is called a **magma** (or **groupoid** or **binar**).
 The operation is usually denoted by :math:`+` or :math:`⋅`, and we write :math:`a+b` or :math:`a ⋅ b` (or just :math:`ab`) for the image of :math:`(a, b)` under this operation, which we call the *sum* or *product* of :math:`a` and :math:`b`, respectively.

     Maltsev class
-      We can formalize the notion of Maltsev condition through that of interpretation.
+      We can formalize the notion of Maltsev condition through that of :term:`interpretation`.

       Write 𝒱 ≤ 𝒲 if there is an :term:`interpretation` of the variety 𝒱 in the variety 𝒲.